 - Lower heat and add butter.
 Lower the heat to medium and add the garlic butter on top of the steak.
 Baste for another few minutes, or until the steak reaches your ideal temperature.

 - Let rest and serve with more butter.
 Remove the steak from the pan, and let rest for 10-15 minutes under foil.
 Serve with another tablespoon of the garlic butter, and enjoy with your favorite sides!

 Storage and Freezing

-Make the garlic butter ahead of time!
+Make ahead: Make the garlic butter sauce ahead of time.
 Not only will this make it easier on you to dollop it onto the steak, but you won’t be trying to make it while also cooking the steak at the same time.

-If you have leftover steak, store it in an airtight food storage container in the fridge for up to 2-3 days.
+Storage: If you have any leftover tender sirloin steak, store it in an airtight container in the fridge for up to 2-3 days.

 Tips and Tricks

 In order to make the best steak dinner, I have a few tips and tricks to share with you.